Legislative Branch & Student Senate

 Responsibilities of the Student Senate

-In addition, the Senate, in conjunction with the Department of Athletics, determines student ticket distribution policies for football and men’s basketball games.
 Most importantly, however, Senate represents the student voice to the University administration.
-Rather than passing laws, as one would expect of the legislative branch from state and federal models, Senate acts as an advocacy body, addressing the concerns of the student body, and bringing these concerns to the attention of the University.
+Rather than passing traditional “laws”, as one would expect of the legislative branch from state and federal models, the Senate acts as an influential and avocational body addressing the concerns of the student body, and bringing these concerns to the attention of the University through formal Resolutions.